AVEDIAN/Avedian-CMBD-Transformation/README.md

 # CMBD-Transformation
 Script sh for AVEDIAN data platform.
-Takes old CMBD format as input and leaves new files for data.avedian.info
+Takes old CMBD format as input and leaves new files for AVEDIAN data platform.

 ## Dependencies
 - awk